aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/save-data-to-excel/_index.md

 Before we begin, ensure you have the following:

 1. **Java Development Kit (JDK)** – installed and added to your system PATH.
-2. **Aspose.Tasks for Java library** – download it from the [download link](https://releases.aspose.com/tasks/java/) and add the JAR to your project’s classpath.
+2. **Aspose.Tasks for Java library** – download it from the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/) and add the JAR to your project’s classpath.

 ## Import Packages
 `com.aspose.tasks` provides the core API for handling Project files, while `java.io` supplies file‑system utilities.